 by Richard S. Winer, M.D.

-In my 27 years in the private practice of psychiatry, I have certainly seen my share of changes in the field over that time.
+I have certainly seen my share of changes in the field over that time.
 There is a distinct increase in the percentage of male patients I see in my practice now compared to when I started.
 The amount of ADHD I treat in both children and adults has also grown over the years for a variety of reasons.
 However, the biggest surprise to me has little to do with the type of patient I meet with or the actual diagnosis being treated.
 Instead, it has to do with the tremendous importance pets have on the lives of my patients.

 [Read More]